rickwassing/cicada-develop/docs/analysis-sleep.rst

 ..
 Note::

     The GGIR sleep detection algorithm is designed to detect Sleep Windows by identifying the largest segment in the *analysis window* in which the median absolute deviation of the angle is below 15 times its 10th percentile.
 The analysis window is defined by the Actogram start and end clock times shown in the settings panel.
-Cicada uses an emperically derived default analysis window of '15:00' until '15:00' the next day.
-It is highly unlikely, under normal circumstances, that a Sleep Window begins before 15:00 and ends after 15:00. *However, depending on your sample, e.g. shiftworkers, youth or sleep disorders, you may want to adjust this analysis window*.
+Cicada uses an empirically derived default analysis window of '15:00' until '15:00' the next day.
+It is highly unlikely, under normal circumstances, that a Sleep Window begins before 15:00 and ends after 15:00. *However, depending on your sample, e.g. shift-workers, youth or sleep disorders, you may want to adjust this analysis window*.

 .. figure:: images/analysis-sleep-4.png
     :width: 1312px